 Can I repeat the GRE?
 Is my score likely to improve?

 If a test taker has not achieved his target score, he may appear for the GRE again subject to conditions.
 GRE can be repeated only after 21 days of the previous attempt and cannot be repeated more than 5 times in a rolling 12 month period.
-This applies to a test taker who had cancelled his/her score on the previous test.
+This applies to a test taker who had canceled his/her score on the previous test.

-A study done by ETS revealed that most test takers improved in all three sections when they retook the test.
+A study done by ETS revealed that most test-takers improved in all three sections when they retook the test.

 So what does a percentile mean?